PixLSteam/SteamIdleNodeJS/CONTRIBUTING.md

 # Issues

+**Always include the branch you're using!** (experimental is the newest, while master is the most stable)

 - When reporting a bug, please include all relevant details (if available).
 	- Descriptive title
 	- Steps for reproduction